 Who Makes The Best Shaving Cream?
 A Set Of Criteria To Judge With

 So what is the best shaving cream?
 There are a some good shaving products, but are also a lot of ghastly shaving ones.
 What rises above the rest?
-Let me propose this set of criteria for determining which may be the best shaving cream for men (I guess it could be the best women’s shave cream too of course, but some of the scents may be unappealing to women):
+Let me propose this set of criteria for determining which may be the best shaving cream for men (I guess it could be the best shaving cream for women too of course, but some of the scents may be unappealing to women):

-- Superior performance (based on research from review sites, forums, and my own experience and the experience of Sharpologist readers)–with both “cushion” and “lubrication” better than most, resulting in a smooth shave regardless of the type of razor used.
+- Superior performance (based on research from review sites, forums, and the experience of Sharpologist authors and readers)–with both “cushion” and “lubrication” better than most, resulting in a smooth shave regardless of the type of razor used.